maximilianohrra/maximilianohrra/README.md

 - 🌱 Learning all about **Open Source**
 - 💬 Ping me about  **DevOps Culture**, **Automation Processes**, **IaC**,**DevOps on Mach.
 Learning & Data Science**
 - 📫 Reach me [On LinkedIn](https://www.linkedin.com/in/maximiliano-herrera-10626a180/)
-- 👓 Interesting fact: now a days I'm studing german lenguage.
+- 👓 Interesting fact: nowadays I'm studing german lenguage.
 - 🧙 Fun fact: Lover of The Lord of The Rings movies.
 Also ⚽ fan